fontm2/SecureVPSsetup/README.md

 | rm sample.txt | remove the file sample.txt |
 | rm -r samle_dir | remove the directory samle_dir |

-Hint: if you do not have permession to delete a file, either change your permission or use sudo
+Hint: if you do not have permission to delete a file, either change your permission or use sudo

 #### chmod

 chmod is used to change file permission.
-For most tutorials to install a aptos tools, this command will be given due its vast amount of options.
+For most tutorials to install an aptos tools, this command will be given due to its vast amount of options.

 #### find